 According to Dr. Khaydatov, a seasoned dentist who does hundreds of tooth extraction in Phoenix, most procedures go smoothly if you follow the instructions that you are given.
 Let’s take a closer look at the extraction procedure, the possible complications, and how to avoid them.

 In cases where your damaged or infected tooth cannot be repaired, your dentist may recommend that you undergo an extraction procedure.
 Your extraction can be done in one visit and will not take too much time.
 However, your follow-up care will still be crucial to your smooth recovery.

-Before starting the procedure, it is crucial that all medical equipment is properly sterilized in order to prevent the spread of infection.
-This is why it is important that clinics have a reliable sterilizer repair service to ensure that the sterilization process runs smoothly.
+Before starting the procedure, all medical equipment must be properly sterilized to prevent the spread of infection.
+This is why clinics must have a reliable sterilizer repair service to ensure that the sterilization process runs smoothly.

 Your dentist will apply a local anesthetic to numb the area around the tooth that is being pulled.
 They will then use the dental forceps to grab hold of the tooth.
 With a gentle rocking motion, the dentist will loosen the tooth in its socket to separate the root from your jaw.
 Depending on the root system of your tooth, various levels of pressure may be applied to remove the tooth.